mrabarnett/mrab-regex/regex_2/Features.rst

     The ``WORD`` flag changes the definition of a 'word boundary' to that of a default Unicode word boundary.
 This applies to ``\b`` and ``\B``.

     Please note: I'm unsure whether I've understood the specification correctly, so if you're using this feature I'd be interested in any feedback.

+* SRE engine do not release the GIL (issue #1366311)

+    The regex module can release the GIL during matching (see the above section on multithreading).

+    Iterators can be safely shared across threads.